 The California Department of Education uses the

 Consolidated Application (ConApp) to distribute funds from federal and state programs to county offices, school districts, and direct-funded charter schools.
-Entities submit required documentation in May and January each year to apply for funding and ensure that fiscal and program requirements are being met.
+Entities submit required documentation twice a year to apply for funding and ensure that fiscal and program requirements are being met.
 The Consolidated Application and Reporting System (CARS) is the on-line data collection system that districts use to enter the Consolidated Application data.

 Gifted and Talented Education (GATE)

 GATE programs typically serve high-achieving and underachieving high-ability students, and provide specialized educational environments and/or opportunities.
 GATE program funding is now included in the Local Control Funding Formula (LCFF), and programs and services are now determined at the local level.
 Please contact your local district or charter school for specifics regarding their GATE programs.

-School Site Council is a group of parents, teachers, other school staff, and students (at the secondary school level) that works with the school principal to develop, review and evaluate school improvement plans, programs, and school budgets.
+School Site Council is a group of parents, teachers, other school staff, and students (at the secondary school level) that works with the school principal to develop, review and evaluate school plans, programs, and school budgets.
 The members of the School Site Council are generally elected by their peers.
 They meet regularly throughout the school year and make modifications to the SPSA, as needed.

 Single Plan for Student Achievement (SPSA)

 The purpose of the SPSA is to coordinate all educational services at the school in order to support student achievement.
 The SPSA, at a minimum, addresses how funds provided to the school through any resources identified in Education Code 64000 (which lists the programs funded through the Consolidated Application), will be used to improve the academic performance of all students.
-School goals shall be integrated with district goals set forth in the Local Control Accountability Plan (LCAP).
-The SPSA must integrate the purposes and requirements of all state and federal categorical programs in which the school participates.
+School goals shall be aligned to district goals set forth in the Local Control Accountability Plan (LCAP).
+The SPSA must integrate the purposes and requirements of all state and federal programs in which the school participates.

 Uniform Complaint Procedures